GeethaRavikkumar/customer_attrition_prediction_model/README.md

   - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges
   - Demographic info about customers – gender, age range, and if they have partners and dependents

+# Data Source
+The dataset used in this project is hosted by Kaggle and is labeled ‘Attrition rate of a Telco’.
+Apart from the actual dataset, there is no other information about the dataset.